-The Scholarship in Learning and Teaching Director reports on scholarly outputs and activities and any costs incurred (following consultation with the Finance Manager) at each meeting.
-He/she also
+The Associate Dean (Scholarship) reports on scholarly outputs and activities and any costs incurred (following consultation with the Finance Manager) at each meeting.
+He/she also provides updates on qualitative and quantitative aspects of the awards process, and reports on issues related to scholarly ethics and on the status of staff ethics applications to conduct negligible or low risk scholarly research.

-Change log Approved by Approval date Document version date Added Professor Kathryn Refshauge to the BoD membership.
+Change log Approved by Approval date Document version date (11 1 1 1 5 1 20) Added Professor Kathryn Refshauge to the BoD membership.
 Updated job titles in accordance with organisational chart.
 Board of Directors Effective from 1 Feb 20 (Updated Feb 20) Updated membership of committees Updated job titles in accordance with organisational chart.
-Board of Directors Effective from 8 April 20 (Updated April 20) Updated SoLT Committee title in ToRs and structure diagram - remove reference to "Sub" Academic Board 20 February 2020 (Updated May 20) Deleted Quality Audit and Risk Committee Board of Directors 14 September 2020 Approved BoDs 14.9.20 Updated membership of committees Updated job titles in accordance with organisational chart.
+Board of Directors Effective from 8 April 20 (Updated April 20) Updated SoLT Committee title in ToRs and structure diagram-remove reference to "Sub" Academic Board 20 February 2020 (Updated May 20) Deleted Quality Audit and Risk Committee Board of Directors 14 September 2020 Approved BoDs 14.9.20 Updated membership of committees Updated job titles in accordance with organisational chart.
 Board of Directors 7 December 2020 Approved BoDs 7.12.20 Updated job titles in accordance with organisational chart.
-Not applicable N/A Approved BoD 7.12.20 - udpated 1.2.21 Head of English Language and Foundation Programs added to EMG membership Board of Directors 26.3.21 Approved BoD 7.12.20 - udpated 30.3.21
+N/A N/A Approved BoD 7.12.20 - udpated 1.2.21 Head of English Language and Foundation Programs added to EMG membership Board of Directors 26.3.21 Approved BoD 7.12.20 - udpated 30.3.21 Organisational restructure Academic Board Board of Directors 2.3.22 8.3.22 Approved BoD 8.3.22 Updated job titles in accordance with organisational chart.
+Academic Board Board of Directors 10.2.23 21.3.23 Approved BoD 21.3.23 SoLT Committee name change to Scholarly Practice Committee, plus membership changes Academic Board 14.7.23 Approved BoD 21.3.23_updated AB 14.07.23 Comprehensive review including changes to AB committee reporting lines, addition of an Audit, Risk and Compliance Committee and Course and Subject Committee, plus minor changes to various terms of reference and membership of other committees.
+Board of Directors 5.12.23 Approved BoD 5.12.23 Editorial update of annual academic plan references.
+Remove Trevor Loewensohn from BoD.
+AVP (Governance and Policy) as per approved delegation.
+19.1.24 5.12.23 (updated 19.1.24) Update title of CEO to Managing Director Chairman 24.1.24 5.12.23 (updated 30.1.24) Add Matt Muskat as member of AB, and title updated to AD (Scholarship) N/A N/A 5.12.23 (updated 12.2.24) Update title of Managing Director to President and Managing Director.
+President to be used for shorthand.
+Rowan Courtney O'Connor N/A 5.12.23 (updated 19.2.24)